Eric-mei/blog/about.md

 # Bing Mei

-I am currently as a project assistant in the [Digital Learning Team (DLT)](http://www.education.auckland.ac.nz/en/about/teaching-learning/create.html) at the Faculty of Education and Social Work, the University of Auckland.
+I currently mainly work as a project assistant in the [Digital Learning Team (DLT)](http://www.education.auckland.ac.nz/en/about/teaching-learning/create.html) at the Faculty of Education and Social Work, the University of Auckland.

-With an overall aim to improve university teachers' pedagogical use of ICT, my daily job involves the following aspects:
+As a project assistant, With an overall aim to improve university teachers' pedagogical use of ICT, my daily job involves the following aspects:

 1) Collaborate with learning designers for designated projects and provide advice;